abubakr-shafique/abubakr-shafique.github.io/README.md

-This is the source code to Jon Barron's public academic website: https://jonbarron.info/.
-Feel free to clone this code for your own personal use.
+# Abubakr Shafique, PhD

+## Acknowledgment

+This website is adapted from the source code by [Jon Barron](https://jonbarron.info/), which has been forked and customized to create Abubakr Shafique’s personal academic website.